Dentist offers safe and aesthetic fillings with composite services in Wrentham, MA

 Composite resin bonding is not safe from staining and discoloration, so it may need to be replaced over the years if it begins to stand out as a cosmetic concern.
 Our team can remove and replace composite resin fillings as necessary to maintain the natural appearance of the smile.
 During routine dental visits every six months, we can assess the integrity of fillings and other restorations to determine if they need to be repaired or replaced.
 Thorough cleanings can also help with maintaining coloration.

 Many patients find that composite resin bonding is affordable for improving the smile’s appearance and health, and when compared to other treatments, is considered an affordable solution for a variety of issues.
 We work with patients to apply their treatments to their dental insurance plans whenever available, to hopefully reduce the cost.
 We want our patients to find ways to obtain the dental treatments they require to look and feel their best.
 Oral health and wellness are incredibly important for long-term health, and we are here to help!

 Interested in learning more about composite filling services?

 Composite resin bonding is a popular choice for many of our patients at Advanced Dental Practices in Wrentham, MA.
-Dr. Ross Palioca encourages patients to book an appointment at the practice to find out if they are a viable candidate for composite fillings.
+Dr. Rawat encourages patients to book an appointment at the practice to find out if they are a viable candidate for composite fillings.
 Call (508) 456-7111 and visit at 21 East Street today!